quinnpertuit/Quarriott/README.md

 # Quarriott - Hotel Intel

-Quarriott is a Python command line tool for fetching + comparing hotel prices for a variety of corporate codes.
+Quarriott is a Python command line tool for fetching and comparing hotel rates for a variety of corporate codes.

 ## Requirements
 Python 3